The End

 An Xmas theme in the Mail which is not happy about the television over the festive season

-If you expect festive cheer from your favourite soap this week, you'll be disappointed.
+If you expect festive cheer from your favourite soap this week, you'll be disappointed.and the Independent reports that this could be Last rites for Christmas TV?

 For TV writers have been doing their best to give us the bleakest Christmas on record.